what-studio/profiling/README.md

 Profiling
 =========

-The profiling package is an interactive Python profiler.
+The profiling package is an interactive continuous Python profiler.
 It is inspired from [Unity 3D] profiler.
 This package provides these features:

 - Profiling statistics keep the frame stack.
 - An interactive TUI profiling statistics viewer.